History of Capri: Middle Ages to the 19th century

 A 17th-century visitor to the island was the French erudite libertine Jean-Jacques Bouchard, who may be considered Capri's first modern tourist.
 His diary, found in 1850, is an important information source about Capri.

 In January 1806, French troops under Bonaparte took control of the island.
 In May 1806, the island was wrested from French control by an English fleet under Sir Sidney Smith, and strongly fortified, but in 1808 it was retaken by the French under Lamarque.
 By a simulated attack on the two docks of Marina Grande and Marina Piccola, British attention was diverted from the west coast, where the French were able to scale the cliffs and forced the enemy to surrender.
 In 1813 Capri, was restored to Ferdinand I of the Two Sicilies.

 In the latter half of the 19th century, Capri became a popular resort for European artists, writers and other celebrities, such as Norman Douglas, Friedrich Alfred Krupp, Jacques d'Adelswärd-Fersen, Christian Wilhelm Allers, Emil von Behring, Curzio Malaparte, Axel Munthe, and Maxim Gorky.
 The book that spawned the 19th century fascination with Capri in France, Germany, and England was Entdeckung der blauen Grotte auf der Insel Capri (Discovery of the Blue Grotto on the Isle of Capri) by German painter and writer August Kopisch, in which he describes his 1826 stay on Capri and his (re)discovery of the Blue Grotto.

 Also in the 19th century, the natural scientist Ignazio Cerio catalogued Capri's flora and fauna.

+20th century

+The island suffered little in the Second World War, but after the Italian armistice in September 1943, the island was held by a Fascist unit loyal to Benito Mussolini.
+The British No. 30 Commando (founded by Ian Fleming) led the assault on the island on 18 September and landed without any resistance but found that the Fascists were ensconced within Orrico Fort.
+After a few mortar rounds the garrison of around forty men surrendered and the island was thus consolidated.

+During this period the island was frequented by Douglas Fairbanks Jr and Ernest Hemingway, both serving in the OSS and US Navy respectively.